-The liabilities and costs in this report were based upon actuarial assumptions adopted by the State Employees' Retirement Board and funding procedures specified in the State Employees' Retirement System (SERS) code.
+The liabilities and costs in this report were based upon actuarial assumptions adopted by the State Employees' Retirement Board (the Board) and funding procedures specified in the SERC.
 With the exception of the investment return assumption, the current set of actuarial assumptions was adopted by the Board in 2006.
-In April of 2009, the Board adopted an annual investment return assumption of 8.0 percent to replace the 8.5 percent assumption used previously.
-The Board felt, in light of the significant economic developments since the prior valuation, that the 8.0 percent assumption was a more realistic expectation for the future.
+In April of 2009, the Board adopted an annual investment return assumption of 8.0 percent, effective December 31, 2008, to replace the 8.5 percent assumption used previously.
+The Board concluded, based on the advice of the actuary, that the 8.0 percent assumption was a more realistic expectation for the future.
+This 8.0 percent assumption was again used in the December 31, 2009 actuarial valuation.